By Michael E. Miller

 Because it has no downtown, Sunrise feels smaller than its population of 90,000.
 Many of its residents are retired, not inclined to wander outside the peaceful, familiar environs of their condominiums, which hug verdant country clubs and man-made ponds, secluded by ten-foot-high walls from the city's wide boulevards, all cluttered with strip malls and traffic.

 Hemmed in by the Everglades, traffic is as rhythmic and unhurried as the tide, moving always in the same direction, a formula that during rush hour can make the 13-mile trek to downtown Fort Lauderdale take 90 minutes.
-One can hardly blame harried Sunrise commuters if upon arriving home, they might be inclined to treat their bungalows like bomb shelters, their cul-de-sacs like fortresses.
+One can hardly blame harried Sunrise commuters if, upon arriving home, they might be inclined to treat their bungalows like bomb shelters, their cul-de-sacs like fortresses.
 If they do venture back out, it might be to seek diversion in a Florida Panthers game at the BankAtlantic Center or for the sake of spending some of that hard-earned money in the shops of Sawgrass Mills.
-Soon, Sunrise will be the only Florida city that will have an Ikea, as it was the only Florida city placed on Barbra Streisand's fall concert tour.
+Soon, Sunrise will be the only Florida city that will have an Ikea, just as it was the only Florida city placed on Barbra Streisand's fall concert tour.

 Sunrise City Commission meetings cannot compete with such attractions, and the commissioners don't try.
 They conduct their business before an audience that by meeting's end dwindles to about a dozen and most of those are not activists or interested residents; they're political players: city workers, union officials, past and future politicians.